pelayoarbues/quartz/content/notes/literature-notes/Articles/What I Do Before a Data Science Project to Ensure Success.md

 ---
 author: [[eugeneyan.com]]
-title: ''What I Do Before a Data Science Project to Ensure Success''
+title: "What I Do Before a Data Science Project to Ensure Success"
 tags:
 - articles
 - literature-note